RMerl/asuswrt-merlin/README-merlin.txt

    - Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
    - Optionally save traffic stats to disk (USB or JFFS partition)
-   - Display monthly traffic reports
+   - Enhanced traffic monitoring: added monthly, as well as per IP monitoring
    - Display active/tracked network connections
    - Name field on the DHCP reservation list and Wireless ACL list
    - System info summary page